JKnighten/genetic-optimization/README.md

 # Genetic Optimization

 This is a java based implementation of genetic optimization.
 It is written as a framework so that a variety of problems can be used by the supplied optimizer.
-Users simply need to create and class that represents their problem and implement a small set of methods.
+Users simply need to create a class that represents their problem and implement a small set of methods.

 ## How To Use